Skip to main content

 The Prospector Directors Group consists of Alliance and non-Alliance deans and directors of Prospector member libraries.
 There is an Annual Prospector Director's meeting held in November.
 There is also a Prospector preconference each year at the Colorado Interlibrary Loan Conference .

-There are two standing Prospector committees: Catalog Reference and Document Delivery that meet regularly to discuss policies and procedures.
+There are two standing Prospector committees: Catalog Reference Committee and Document Delivery Committee that meet regularly to discuss policies and procedures.
 Committees are chaired by staff from member libraries.
 A representative from the Alliance sits on both committees helping to oversee activities and organize meetings.

-Brief History
+A Brief History

 In 1982, the organization began development of the CARL integrated library system (ILS) to replace the traditional card catalogs at the Alliance member libraries.
 In 1988, CARL formed “CARL Systems Incorporated,” a for-profit subsidiary whose purpose was to market the CARL ILS.
 The organization also launched an article request and delivery system called “UnCover” in 1988.

-An early history of CARL was published by Steve Fisher, University Historian at the University of Denver, in a 2009 article in Collaborative Librarianship.
+An early history of CARL was published by Steve Fisher, the former University Historian at the University of Denver, in a 2009 article in Collaborative Librarianship.
 Alan Charnes became the second executive director in 1991 until his retirement in 2011 (a tribute to Alan was published in Collaborative Librarianship in 2011).
 Alan was succeeded by George Machovec who remains as the current executive director.

 The Colorado Alliance of Research Libraries (The Alliance) increases, enhances, and facilitates cooperation among libraries.
 The Alliance achieves its mission in the following four strategic areas: